 - Automatic admission into the University Honors Program.

-- Pre-requisite fulfilment of some courses, including (but not limited to) math and English, in the absence of placement scores.
+- Pre-requisite fulfillment of some courses, including (but not limited to) math and English, in the absence of placement scores.

 - Proof of English proficiency for international students (see other methods of demonstrating English proficiency here).